Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ### Node Exporter

 Node exporter is [one of many exporters](https://prometheus.io/docs/instrumenting/exporters/) available to Prometheus.
-It's purpose is to collect hardware information, and Prometheus collects it.
+Its purpose is to collect hardware information, and Prometheus collects it.

 Node exporter will be deployed on all VMs as a Podman-created container.
 The [following parameters](https://github.com/prometheus/node_exporter?tab=readme-ov-file#docker) are used:<br>
 * `-d` - Detached mode, runs the container in the background.
 Without this, logs would attach to your terminal.<br>